Rock Valley College softball team wins fifth national title

 ROCHESTER, Minn. – Although the Rock Valley College softball program was a bona fide dynasty going into this year’s national championship game, that point was made even clearer last Saturday when the Golden Eagles knocked off Herkimer (New York) 6-2 to capture their fifth-straight NJCAA title.

-The fifth championship was far from quick work, however.
+The fifth title was far from quick work, however.
 Hermiker clipped RVC 2-1 in Friday’s semifinal round.
-They battled back and met the Generals in Saturday’s final to become the only NJCAA Division III school to win five consecutive national championships.
+The Golden Eagles battled back and met the Generals in Saturday’s final to become the only NJCAA Division III school to win five consecutive national championships.

 Breanna Crown hurled four innings for Rock Valley, giving up two runs on four hits.